Saya2810/homework05/README.md

        Bero Verfürth?

-This project contains my solution for Homework 05 on free Dirac spinors.
+This project contains our solution for Homework 05 on free Dirac spinors.
 The goal is to:

 1. Construct a **personalized 4‑component spinor** from a first and last name.